chapter nine

 This chapter covers

-• Using Chain of Thought to make multi-step reasoning explicit when a reasoning model is unavailable or the reasoning pattern is domain-specific
+• Chain of Thought: making multi-step reasoning explicit when no reasoning model is available or the pattern is domain-specific

-• Using the ReACT pattern to structure Thought-Action-Observation loops for agentic engineering workflows
+• The ReACT pattern: structuring Thought-Action-Observation loops for agentic workflows

-• Knowing when each pattern earns its added complexity and when simpler prompting is sufficient
+• Knowing when each pattern earns its added complexity and when simpler prompting wins

 Chapters 2 through 8 built the core toolkit: prompt structure, language shaping, reusable templates, few-shot examples, and multi-generation aggregation.
 Each technique improves what a model produces in response to a well formed request.